BU-CS-CE-528-2017/HIL-QUADS/development/test-hil-api-from-quads-README.md

 Directions:

-1) Copy replace quads/bin/quads.py with the quads.py from this directory, and add add_switches.sh to your hil directory
+1) Copy replace quads/bin/quads.py with the quads.py from this directory, and add add_switches.sh to your hil directory.

     $ cp HIL-QUADS/development/quads.py your/path/to/quads/bin/quads.py
     $ cp HIL-QUADS/development/add_switches.sh your/path/to/hil/